Officials: Swearing-in ceremony to be public

 The swearing-in ceremony for Hempstead’s first Democratic town supervisor in more than a century and three incumbent council members will be open to the public Jan.
 2, officials said after a senior councilwoman and the town attorney suggested access could be limited to invited family and friends.

-Town Board members voted 5-2 Tuesday against rescheduling the Jan.
-2 board meeting scheduled for the same time as an induction ceremony for Supervisor-elect Laura Gillen, Democratic Senior Councilman Dorothy Goosby and Republican Councilmen Anthony D’Esposito and Dennis Dunne.
+Town board members voted 5-2 Tuesday against rescheduling the Jan.
+2 board meeting scheduled for the same time as an induction ceremony for Supervisor-elect Laura Gillen, Democratic Senior Councilwoman Dorothy Goosby and Republican Councilmen Anthony D’Esposito and Dennis Dunne.

 Instead, the board voted to cancel its meeting on the same day and make the scheduled Jan.
 9 meeting the first one for the new board.